jbalsas/brackets-gh/README.md

 You'll be prompted for your GitHub username and password, and a token will be generated for you.

-In case you don't know where the folder is, just try to using BracketsGH and a message with the comman specific to your installation will appear.
+In case you don't know where the folder is, just click on `GitHub > Generate GitHub Token` and BracketsGH will provide you with the appropiated command specific to your current installation.

 ![NoToken](help/notoken.png)